-Accrued wages payable consists of December's payroll that is paid in January of the following year.
+Accrued Expenses consists of December's employee benefits and withholding taxes that are paid in January of the following year.

 Compensated Absences

 Full-time employees are entitled to annual vacation and medical leave benefits.
 Vacation benefits are earned from eight to sixteen hours per month depending on tenure with the Health Unit.
 Employees are allowed to carry over 240 hours into a new calendar year.
 Upon termination of employment, employees will be paid for vacation benefits that have accrued.
 Medical leave benefits are earned at a rate of eight hours per month.
 Upon retirement an employee may be eligible for a payment of one-tenth of the accumulated medical leave balance providing the individual was employed with the Health Unit for 10 consecutive years.